PremiseWP/premise-time-track-rest-client/README.md

 When creating a new Timer and adding a new client / project / timesheet, it may not be displayed right away.
 If you experience this issue, please check your Wordpress installation for _cache plugins_ and deactivate them.

+### Security rule error

+In case the Wordpress page you are trying to view is restricted due to a security rule.
+Please disable any `mod_security` (Apache) rule blocking `iframe` on you Wordpress server.

 ## License

 This project is licensed under the MIT license.
 See [LICENSE.md](LICENSE.md) for the full license.